vegaprotocol/vega/proto/doc/index.md

 <a name="api.LiquidityProvisionsResponse"></a>

 ### LiquidityProvisionsResponse
-A response containing all of the vega liquidity provisions orders
+A response containing all of the Vega liquidity provisions orders

 | Field | Type | Label | Description |